Rajpratik71/volatility-wiki/Linux.md

 There are technically no naming rules for your zip file, but we recommend you choose a name that's descriptive of your Linux distribution and version.

-If you _do not_ want to write to the core volatility directories (which may be overwritten during upgrades/uninstalls, or may not even exist if you're using the standalone windows executable), then just place your profiles in a directory on disk and use the --plugins=/path/to/profiles to get them loaded by volatility.
+If you _do not_ want to write to the core volatility directories (which may be overwritten during upgrades/uninstalls, or may not even exist if you're using the standalone windows executable), then just place your profiles in a directory on disk and use the `--plugins=/path/to/profiles` option to get them loaded by volatility.
 Here is an example:

     C:\Users\Jake\Desktop>volatility-2.4.standalone.exe --info | findstr Linux
     Volatility Foundation Volatility Framework 2.4